 - whole nuts

-- boiled sweets
+- boiled sweetspopcorn

 - marshmallows

-- popcorn

 - chewing gum

 Eating

 Always supervise your child when they are eating.
 Do not let them put too much food into their mouth at any one time.
 Always remove your child's bib after they have eaten.
 Bibs can be a strangulation risk during sleep or play.